awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 1. For **Message body**, type a message\.

-   For information about the size quotas for SMS messages, see [Sending an SMS message](sms_publish-to-phone.md)\.
+   For information about the size quotas for SMS messages, see [Publishing to a mobile phone](sms_publish-to-phone.md)\.

    If your topic has a display name, Amazon SNS adds it to the message, which increases the message length\.
 The display name length is the number of characters in the name plus two characters for the right angle bracket \(>\) and space that Amazon SNS adds\.